mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Please be careful along beaches, promenades, coastal footpaths and roads where conditions may be hazardous.
 This message will be updated by 4:00 PM on 11/09/2025, or as the situation changes.

-- Warning no longer in force: Severn estuary from Gloucester to Sharpness
--  The Flood Alert for the area has now been removed.
-Peak tides are now forecast to fall below the flood risk threshold.
-We continue to monitor the situation.
 - Flood alert: Wye Estuary in Gloucestershire
 -  A flood alert has been issued as a result of an ongoing period of high tides.
 Flooding to roads and low lying land adjacent the Wye Estuary from Redbrook to Chepstow is expected at the times of high tides, however conditions may apply a few hours either side of the high tides.